 ‘It is necessary to supplement the photographs taken with the Astrographic telescope in this manner, because there are no stars brighter than 8m.8 sufficiently near the pole to serve as standards of comparison.
 This lens having a field which is sufficiently uniform over 3º radius, enables the whole zone to be completely observed by dividing it into 84 fields.’

 In 1921/2, in an attempt to make ‘spectrophotometric observations of stars of different spectral types by means of an objective prism in conjunction with a wire grating, on the lines suggested by Prof. T. Merton’, an aluminium camera was constructed to carry the 6-inch Franklin Adams lens and a 7-inch prism of 40º angle.

 In 1927, it appears to have been taken onboard HMS Fitzroy with the aim of using it to obtain photographs from the North Sea of the solar eclipse that was due to occur on 29 June.
 Click here to read more.

-‘Selected areas of the northern sky are being searched for variables by ‘blink’ comparison of plates taken with the 6-inch Franklin Adams wide-angle camera now installed in Dome C [on the Astrographic Telescope].’
+‘Selected areas of the northern sky are being searched for variables by ‘blink’ comparison of plates taken with the 6-inch Franklin Adams wide-angle camera now installed in Dome C.’

-Although it was still attached to the Astrographic Telescope in 1985 (see the 1980–85 annual report) it was subsequently removed.
+Although it was still attached to the Astrographic Telescope in 1985 (see the 1980–85 annual report p.72) it was subsequently removed.
 Its present whereabouts is unknown.
 The 10-inch Camera was presented by Franklin-Adams to the Transvaal (later the Union and now the South African Astronomical Observatory (SAAO)).

 In 1904, the telescopes used in the Chart of the Heavens were described by Franklin-Adams, H. Dennis Taylor and Alfred Taylor in Monthly Notices of the Royal Astronomical Society, Vol. 64, pp.608–626.